Public Comment available at: Post-Expiration Domain Name Recovery Working Group Proposed Final Report (closes 22 April)

 The ALAC welcomes such a recommendation as a key point for transparency towards the end user, leading to consumer choice.

 Recommendation 7: “…Registrars shall provide a link to the webpage [ALAC Editor: a Web Page that might be developed by ICANN to provide education materials to registrants] on any website it may operate for domain name registration or renewal clearly displayed to its Registered Name Holders at least as clearly as its links to policies or notifications required to be displayed under ICANN Consensus Policies.”
 Etc.

 Recommendation 8: “ICANN, with the support of Registrars, ALAC and other interested parties, is to develop educational materials about how to properly steward a domain name and how to prevent unintended loss.”
 Etc.

-The ALAC supports both recommendations 7 and 8, as it believes that ICANN has a duty to make sure that Registered Name Holders are fully informed of the rights and responsibilities with respect to registries, registrars and ICNN.
-The ALAC does suggest that these recommendations be re-written for additional clarity.
+The ALAC fully supports these recommendations, as it believes that ICANN has a duty to make sure that registrants are fully informed of the rights and responsibilities with respect to registries, registrar and ICANN.
+The ALAC does suggest that recommendations be re-written for additional clarity.

 Recommendation 9: “The registration agreement and Registrar web site (if one is used) must clearly indicate what methods will be used to deliver pre- and post-expiration notifications, or must point to the location where such information can be found.”
 Etc.

 In line with its support of Recommendation 6, welcoming transparency and consumer choice, the ALAC fully supports Recommendation 9.
 Users need to be offered as much information as possible to be made fully aware of their future registration.